dotnet/docs/docs/core/docker/build-docker-netcore-container.md

 ---
-title: Containerize an app with Docker
+title: Containerize an app with Docker tutorial
-description: This tutorial teaches how to create a basic .NET Core application and containerize it with Docker. ms.date: 10/11/2018 ms.topic: tutorial ms.custom: "mvc, seodec18"
+description: In this tutorial you will learn how to containerize a .NET Core application with Docker. ms.date: 03/20/2019 ms.topic: tutorial ms.custom: "mvc, seodec18"
+#Customer intent: As a developer, I want to containerize my .NET Core app so that I can deploy it to the cloud.
 ---

-# How to containerize a .NET Core application
+# Tutorial: Containerize a .NET Core app

+This tutorial teaches you how to build a Docker image that contains your .NET Core application.
+The image can be used to create containers for your local development environment, private cloud, or public cloud.

+In this tutorial you will learn how to:

+> [!div class="checklist"]
+> * Create a Dockerfile
+> * Pull a Microsoft .NET Core Docker base image
+> * Customize and deploy your app to the image
+> * Create and run a container
+> * Deploy to Azure

 This tutorial teaches the Docker container build and deploy tasks for a .NET Core application.
 The [Docker platform](https://docs.docker.com/engine/docker-overview/#the-docker-platform) uses the [Docker Engine](https://docs.docker.com/engine/docker-overview/#docker-engine) to quickly build and package apps as [Docker images](https://docs.docker.com/glossary/?term=image).
 These images are written in the [Dockerfile](https://docs.docker.com/glossary/?term=Dockerfile) format to be deployed and run in a [layered container](https://docs.docker.com/engine/userguide/storagedriver/imagesandcontainers/#container-and-layers).

-During the course of this tutorial, you learn:

-> [!div class="checklist"]
-> * How to create a Dockerfile
-> * How to create a .NET Core app.
-> * How to deploy your app into a Docker container.

 ## .NET Core: Easiest way to get started